bcgsc/mtGrasp/README.md

 `-n` or `--dry_run`: dry run mtGasp

-`-n` or `--unlock`: Remove a lock implemented by snakemake on the working directory
+`-u` or `--unlock`: Remove a lock implemented by snakemake on the working directory